Stop Vital Recovery Services Debt Collection Harassment

 Yes, Vital Recovery Services may be able to sue you for debt if it’s within the statute of limitations in your state.
 However, they must prove the debt is valid and that you actually owe it.

 While there’s no specific limit in the FDCPA, excessive calls intended to annoy or harass may be violations.
-If you feel the calls are excessive, document them and seek legal help.
+If you feel calls are excessive, document them and contact The Wood Law Firm at +1-844-638-1122.

 Yes, if you request debt validation within 30 days of their first contact, they must provide proof of the debt before continuing collection efforts.